Overview

 Design-Build Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Set performance goals and decision priorities is treated as a project decision point, not a handoff moment.
-We connect it to decision cadence and keep the team aligned on what must be resolved before the next trade package moves.
+Set performance goals, Hays County permitting path, and EARC decision priorities before design development accelerates is treated as a project decision point, not a handoff moment.
+We connect it to decision cadence tied to Hays County review timelines and EARC compliance milestones and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Develop design packages with constructability input is treated as a project decision point, not a handoff moment.
-We connect it to package release strategy and keep the team aligned on what must be resolved before the next trade package moves.
+Develop design packages with constructability input on limestone subgrade, utility routing, and I-35 access realities is treated as a project decision point, not a handoff moment.
+We connect it to package release strategy that protects long-lead procurement in the active Central Texas construction market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release early work and procurement strategically is treated as a project decision point, not a handoff moment.
-We connect it to budget visibility and keep the team aligned on what must be resolved before the next trade package moves.
+Release early civil and long-lead procurement strategically so the schedule moves while design continues is treated as a project decision point, not a handoff moment.
+We connect it to budget visibility with EARC impervious cover, limestone foundation, and utility extension costs factored into early estimates and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate field execution with ongoing design refinement is treated as a project decision point, not a handoff moment.
-We connect it to constructability alignment and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate field execution with ongoing design refinement keeping TCEQ and Hays County compliance milestones on track is treated as a project decision point, not a handoff moment.
+We connect it to constructability alignment between design assumptions and real San Marcos site and permit conditions and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Close out the project with fewer late-stage disconnects is treated as a project decision point, not a handoff moment.
-We connect it to decision cadence and keep the team aligned on what must be resolved before the next trade package moves.
+Close out the project with fewer late-stage disconnects and a clean CO path through City of San Marcos or Hays County is treated as a project decision point, not a handoff moment.
+We connect it to decision cadence tied to Hays County review timelines and EARC compliance milestones and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit